whitenode/riak_mapreduce_utils/README.markdown

 The configuration string must be a correctly formatted JSON document and may contain the following 4 fields:

 **source** - Name of the bucket containing records to be processed.
 This is a mandatory field and only records belonging to this bucket will be processed.
+If a record is encountered that does not belong to the specified bucket, it will be passed straight through based on the **keep** parameter described below

 **target** - This field is mandatory and must contain the name of the bucket the operation should link to.